 - submit the PDCP PDU to the primary RLC entity.

-NOTE 2: If the transmitting PDCP entity is associated with two RLC entities, the UE should minimize the amount of PDCP PDUs submitted to lower layers before receiving request from lower layers and minimize the PDCP SN gap between PDCP PDUs submitted to two associated RLC entities to minimize PDCP reordering delay in the receiving PDCP entity.
+NOTE 2: If the transmitting PDCP entity is associated with two RLC entities or with an RLC entity and either an SRAP entity or the N3C, the UE should minimize the amount of PDCP PDUs submitted to lower layers before receiving request from lower layers and minimize the PDCP SN gap between PDCP PDUs submitted to two associated RLC entities, or to the RLC entity and either the SRAP entity or the N3C, to minimize PDCP reordering delay in the receiving PDCP entity.